jagermesh/bike/README.md

 # Security & Restricted access

-On current stage I don't care about login screen.
+On current stage I don't care about login functionality.
 Put Bike into folder with name like "tASTDKUWYVEjhas" or just use Apache httpauth as workaround.

 # Terms & Conditions